Lissy93/awesome-privacy/README.md

 **[Matrix](https://matrix.org)** | Matrix is a decentralized open network for secure communications, with E2E encryption with Olm and Megolm.
 Along with the [Element](https://element.io/) client, it supports VOIP + video calling and IM + group chats.
 Since Matrix has an open specification and Simple pragmatic RESTful HTTP/JSON API it makes it easy to integrates with existing 3rd party IDs to authenticate and discover users, as well as to build apps on top of it.

 #### Other Notable Mentions
 Other private, encrypted and open source messaging apps include: [Surespot](https://www.surespot.me), [Chat Secure](https://chatsecure.org/) (iOS only) and [Status](https://status.im/).
-Note that [Tor Messenger](https://blog.torproject.org/category/tags/tor-messenger)s been removed from the list, since development has halted.
+Note that Tor Messenger has been removed from the list, since development has halted.

 [KeyBase](keybase.io/inv/6d7deedbc1) allows encrypted real-time chat, group chats, and public and private file sharing.
 It also has some nice features around cryptographically proving social identities, and makes PGP signing, encrypting and decrypting messages easy.
 However, since it was [acquired by Zoom](https://keybase.io/blog/keybase-joins-zoom) in 2020, it has no longer been receiving regular updates.